-- Financing alternatives can be more flexible where there are cash flow or borrowing capacity limits of a public entity.
-Additionally, private capital (both equity and debt) can be used to bring additional financial discipline to a project; - Customization can increase the ability to customize contract terms to address specific project and authority concerns (including the adaptability of private sector counterparties for non-standard terms); - Limitation on recourse and financial risk exposure can reduce financial risk; even though a failed P3 project will have adverse consequences for the public agency, those consequences can be reduced (relative to a traditional public project) so that, in the most extreme case of a developer default or bankruptcy, a material portion (and potentially all) of the financial loss that would otherwise be retained by the public sector will be borne by the private sector; - Long-term maintenance can provide for long-term maintenance; often long-term operation and maintenance of a facility is included in a P3 structure, providing a long-term commitment to specified standards at a known, fixed cost for the foreseeable future; and - Addressing life-cycle cost issues can package design/construction with operations/maintenance responsibilities to optimize the delivery of both.
+- specific project and authority concerns (including the adaptability of private sector counterparties for non-standard terms); - Limitation on recourse and financial risk exposure - can reduce financial risk; even though a failed P3 project will have adverse consequences for the public agency, - those consequences can be reduced (relative to a traditional public project) so that, in the most extreme case of a developer default or bankruptcy, a material portion (and potentially all) of the financial loss that would otherwise be retained by the public sector will be borne by the private sector; - Long-term maintenance can provide for long-term maintenance; often long-term operation and maintenance of a facility is included in a P3 structure, allowing for maintenance funding for the foreseeable

+- future and providing a long-term commitment to high standards; and - Addressing life-cycle cost issues can package design/construction with operations/maintenance responsibilities to optimize the delivery of both.

 Notwithstanding these benefits (not all of which, of course, are available for every P3 arrangement), there are risks to the public entity in any P3 arrangement.
 Therefore, it is particularly important early in project planning to define the reasons why (and what kind of) a P3 path is being considered.
-P3 projects pursued without either clear goals or a clear understanding of the technique can be problematic, and result in performance below expected standards.
+P3 projects pursued without either clear goals or a clear understanding of the technique, can be problematic, and result in performance below expected standards.

-Risk allocation is often one of the driving forces behind many airport P3 efforts.
 A public entity's own internal capabilities are essential for making a P3 approach successful.
-While many agencies focus on the initial P3 procurement, it is equally important to be attentive to internal capacity over the entire term of the P3 arrangement.
-Long-term success is absolutely dependent upon the public agency's ability to provide robust ongoing contract administration (during the construction period), and oversight of operation and maintenance over the entire contract period.
+While many agencies focus on the initial P3 procurement it is equally important to be attentive to internal capacity.
+Long term success is absolutely dependent upon the public agency's ability to provide robust ongoing contract administration (during the construction period), and oversight of operation and maintenance over the entire contract period.
 Contract management expertise and discipline are crucial beginning with the initial pursuit of a P3, because a successful procurement is built upon an understanding of (and preparation for) future project management challenges.
 Therefore, a public entity must understand that a P3 approach will not eliminate internal administrative costs (though they may be different or lower).
-The likelihood of success could be seriously undermined if the public entity fails to ensure that that internal capacity is available - from the beginning of the project.
+The likelihood of success could seriously be undermined if the public entity fails to ensure that that internal capacity is available -- from the beginning of the project.